Other radios based on the same chassis:

 Speakers on early models were EM, but this was quickly changed to use of a choke and PM Rola speaker with a diamond-shaped magnet.
 Later models used a Rola speaker with a round magnet.

 The layout changed during production - notably the transformer is at the back on the right on some, and further forward with the output valve and rectifier at the back right.

 On some later models the separate rectifier 6.3V winding was removed and the rectifier was run from the 6.3V winding for all other valves in the set.
 Most likely this was a cost cutting exercise, however the 6X5 has a reputation for cathode shorts which could take out the power transformer, so this is not necessarily a good idea.
 Anecdotal evidence suggests Australian (AWV) manufactured 6X5's were more robust than some of their US counterparts though.

-Some models have different tuning parts meaning the dials are opposite (ie: some have the low end of the band at teh bottom, some at the top)
+Some models have different tuning parts meaning the dials are opposite (ie: some have the low end of the band at the bottom, some at the top)